pkivolowitz/asm_book/more/jump_tables/README.md

 Suppose some need 3 instruction and some need 2.
-You must handle this because using this technique requires that all steps in the sequence of steps must be the same length so that the address arithmetic holds.
+You must handle this because using this technique requires that all steps in the sequence of steps must be the same length so that the address arithmetic works.

-Simply insert the occasional `nop` instruction in the indexes that are shorter than the others.
+To deal with some cases being shorter than others, insert the occasional `nop` instruction in the indexes that are shorter than the others.

-### Multiple Instructions by Branch Branch
+### Multiple Instructions by Branch / Branch

 Here's another [example of code](./jmptbl.s) that implements a branch or jump table: